zphzhg/test-travis-ci/README.md

 Now travis can do build pocess automatically after our commits to github, and next we want travis to do auto-deploy.

-Travis provide us a option `after_success` to do that.
+Travis provide us an option `after_success` to do that.

 But pause here.
-We want travis to deploy project to our server, this means that we need travis to access our server automatically.
+We want travis to auto-deploy projects to our server, this means that we need travis to access our server automatically.
 This project is an open source project, so expose our secret key to github is stupid.
 How can we solve it?

 ### Encrypt your password